Cambridge Global Health Partnerships Logo

 • Have an interest in global health?

-• Interested in bi-directional sharing and learning with healthcare workers in low- and middle-income settings?
+• Interested in two-way sharing and learning with healthcare workers in low- and middle-income settings?

 • Keen to volunteer?
 Much of our work takes places virtually and international travel may take place.